millanp95/DeLUCS/README.md

 The following table is taken from the Compute Canada documentation and show all the policies for each file system:

+* **HOME**: While your home directory may seem like the logical place to store all your files and do all your work, in general this isn't the case - your home normally has a relatively small quota and doesn't have especially good performance for the writing and reading of large amounts of data.
+The most logical use of your home directory is typically source code, small parameter files and job submission scripts.
+* **PROJECT**: The project space has a significantly larger quota and is well-adapted to sharing data among members of a research group since it, unlike the home or scratch, is linked to a professor's account rather than an individual user.
+* **SCRATCH**: For intensive read/write operations, scratch is the best choice.
+Remember however that important files must be copied off scratch since they are not backed up there, and older files are subject to purging.
+The scratch storage should therefore only be used for transient files.

 For transfering local files to the cluster you can use ```scp``` with the same credentials you used for logging into the system:

 ```